oschrenk/notes/java+jsf+portlets.markdown

 ### Exclusion of Attributes ###

 The bridge buffers request attributes.
-Sometimes this behaviour isn't needed or is even harmful.
+Sometimes this behavior isn't needed or is even harmful.
 You can exclude attributes

 - using `javax.portlet.faces.annotation.ExcludeFromManagedRequestScope` annotation
 - using `javax.portlet.faces.[portletname].excludedRequestAttributes` attribute